Masterofthegame-714/Masterofthegame-714/README.md

     sudo apt-get install -y <dependencies>
     ```

-## Contributing
-We welcome contributions from the community!
-If you are interested in contributing to **White Hat Hacking**, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add new feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a Pull Request

 ## Contact
 Feel free to reach out if you need any assistance or have any questions.
 You can contact us through the following platforms: